-- Banks and Insurance Companies.
-Banks and insurance companies present unique issues that do not arise in other sectors.
+In addition to the general issues discussed above, businesses in certain specific sectors present unique issues that do not arise across all sectors.

+Banks, Insurance Companies, and Other Financial Services Businesses.
 Interest expense is the largest cost on a bank's income statement, but this is less so for insurance companies.
 Interest expense in banking and insurance groups is closely tied to their ability to generate income, more so than for groups operating in other sectors.
 Therefore, any rule that restricts deductions for general gross interest expense will have a significant impact on a bank's business model.
-Moreover, financial sector businesses typically are subject to strict regulations on their capital structure.
-The 2011 Basel III agreement is an example for banks. and the Solvency II Directive in the E.U. is an example for insurers in the E.U.
-Specific rules will be required for the banking and insurance sectors that may differ in the treatment of regulatory capital and other borrowing.
+Moreover, financial sector businesses typically are subject to strict regulations on their capital structure-e.g., for banks, the 2011 Basel III agreement; for E.U.-based insurers, the Solvency II Directive in the E.U.

+In light of this, specific rules will be required for the banking and insurance sectors that may differ in the treatment of regulatory capital and other borrowing.
 Limits could be placed on net deductions regarding regulatory capital (ignoring the interest income generated from using the capital to write business), so that only amounts of interest paid to third parties would be deductible.
+Alternatively, a best practice approach could focus on a group's interest expense other than the expense related to regulatory capital.

+Similarly, entities in fields such as asset management, leasing, and the issuance of credit cards have their own unique issues that must be addressed to ensure an appropriate result in preventing BEPS.

+Any rule that restricts deductions for general gross interest expense will have a significant impact on a bank's business model.

-Alternatively, a best practice approach could focus on a group's interest expense other than the expense related to regulatory capital. - Oil and Gas; Real Estate.
-Companies operating in these sectors may be subject to special tax regimes that are designed to ensure that a country shares in the benefits derived from the extraction of natural resources.
-These regimes may include specific features that limit interest expense deductions. - Infrastructure Projects.
-These projects are often highly leveraged using a mixture of bond issues and bank debt.
-Special rules may be required in light of the impact of limitations on large public infrastructure projects. - Other Businesses in the Financial Services Sector.
-Entities such as asset management, leasing, and the issuance of credit cards have their own unique issues that must be addressed to ensure an appropriate result in preventing base erosion and profits shifting.
+Oil and Gas; Real Estate.
+Companies operating in the oil and gas or real estate sectors may be subject to special tax regimes that are designed to ensure that a country shares in the benefits derived from the extraction of natural resources.
+These regimes may include specific features that limit interest expense deductions.

+Infrastructure Projects.
+Infrastructure projects are often highly leveraged, using a mixture of bond issues and bank debt.
+Special rules may be required in light of the societal impact of limitations on large public infrastructure projects.